aclark4life/django-pci-auth/README.rst

 django-pci-auth
 ===============

-This project aims to integrate the current "best of" PCI auth libraries in to a single application, then fill in the gaps.
+This project integrates the current "best of" PCI auth libraries in to a single application, then fills in the gaps.

 Requirements
 ------------